EternityX/DEADCELL-CSGO/README.md

 We invite anyone interested in supporting development to join our Discord.

-This is *not* for tech support.
+This is NOT for tech support.
 If you have an issue, open one [here](https://github.com/EternityX/DEADCELL-CSGO/issues/new/choose).

 ## Known issues
 - Rendering issues when multi-core rendering is enabled (menu crashes and visuals flickering)